 - 1. Watch Frankie LeTroy talk about what inspiration is to him and how he puts poetry to music. - 2.
 Listen to an excerpt of Beethoven Symphony 7. - 3.
-Choose one of the Word Cards that best fits how you felt while listening to be the inspiration for your poem. - 4.
-Create either an acrostic poem or original free verse poem using your Word Card as inspiration - An acrostic is a poem in which the first letter of each line spells out a word or message. - Example:
+Free write adjectives that describe the music or how you felt while listening. - 4.
+Create an original poem using the adjectives you wrote as inspiration. - 5.
+Perform your poem by reciting it out loud. - Reflect on the difference between silently reading a poem and reading it out loud. - 6.
+Share with a classmate. - 7.
+Provide feedback to one other classmate.